 See another side of the city at the Sydney Architecture Festival

-With so much changing in recent years, it’s an exciting time to explore the architecture of Sydney.
-The Sydney Architecture Festival celebrates all things architecture and design, diving into the creative ideas which are shaping the city, its policy and the public.
-Join in discussions, take a tour of the city, view installations and exhibitions, and learn to understand the spaces in which we live and work.
+Sydney’s cityscape has been through constant change in recent years, making it an exciting time to explore the architecture of the NSW capital.
+The Sydney Architecture Festival celebrates all things architecture and design, diving into the creative ideas that are shaping the city, its policy, and the public.
+The four-day festival features a range of workshops, tours and talks from September 28th to October 1st.
+Join in discussions, take a tour of the city, view installations and exhibitions, and gain a new appreciation for the spaces in which we live and work.

 Go whale watching

 Revel in the beauty of nature as majestic whales make their migration along the NSW coastline.
 Whale watching season runs from May to November, so make the most of the final weeks from one of Sydney’s many amazing vantage points.
 Check out the view from Manly’s North Head Lookout, book a seat on a professional whale-watching tour, or head to the world heritage-listed Royal National Park for beautiful ocean vistas and fantastic bushwalking opportunities.